jtkovacs/jtkovacs.github.io/refs/tocs/search-engines_TOC.md

 In general, search engines work by crawling and [automatically indexing](information-architecture.html#cataloging-&-indexing) content, thus creating metadata.
 This index may be fairly shallow, e.g. based on contents of the <meta> tag or headers; it may also be quite deep, using natural language process (NLP) techniques like grammatical stemming.
 User search terms are then matched to the index.

 In the early days, there was a strong distinction in techniques used between search engines and library catalogs.
-Increasingly, though, [KOSs from IA](information-architecture.html#koss-by-role-in-ir) --- which take advantage of human knowledge by formalizing it for use by an information system --- play a role in improve search engine performance.
+Increasingly, though, [KOSs from IA](information-architecture.html#koss-by-role-in-ir) --- which take advantage of human knowledge by formalizing it for use by an information system --- play a role in improving search engine performance.

 ## 2.1.
 Search engine process

+Per Sharda et al. (2014, pp. 243-

 - **Token** "a categorized block of text in a sentence ... this assignment of meaning to blocks of text is known as **tokenizing"**